stablekernel/aqueduct/source/docs/auth/server.md

 }
 ```

-For more details on authorization controllers, see [Authorization Controllers](controllers.md).
+For more details on authorization controllers like `AuthController`, see [Authorization Controllers](controllers.md).
 For more details on securing routes, see [Authorizers](authorizer.md).

 ## Using ManagedAuthStorage

 `ManagedAuthStorage<T>` is a concrete implementation of `AuthStorage`, providing storage of authorization tokens and clients for `AuthServer`.
 Storage is accomplished by Aqueduct's ORM. `ManagedAuthStorage<T>`, by default, is not part of the standard `aqueduct/aqueduct` library.
 To use this class, an application must import `package:aqueduct/managed_auth.dart`.

-The type argument to `ManagedAuthStorage<T>` represents the concept of a 'user' or 'account' in an application - OAuth 2.0 terminology would refer to this object as a *resource owner*.
+The type argument to `ManagedAuthStorage<T>` represents the application's concept of a 'user' or 'account' - OAuth 2.0 terminology would refer to this type as a *resource owner*.

 The type argument must be a `ManagedObject<T>` subclass that is specific to your application.
 Its persistent type *must extend* `ManagedAuthenticatable` and the instance type must implement `ManagedAuthResourceOwner`.
 A basic definition may look like this: